sagemathinc/cocalc-doc/source/upgrade-guide.rst

 This page outlines the steps for upgrading projects from :doc:`trial projects <trial>`.

+Questions about quotas, upgrades, and billing are answered in :doc:`billing`.

 .. index:: Purchase a Plan
 .. index:: Subscription; purchasing